khubabshams/owline/README.md

 - [Github](https://github.com/): used as a version control management tool.
 - [Gitpod](https://www.gitpod.io): used as a development environment.
 - [Heroku](https://www.heroku.com/): is used to deploy this site.
-- [ElephantSQL](https://www.elephantsql.com/): used to provide PostgreSQL databases as a service.
+- [ElephantSQL](https://www.elephantsql.com/): used as a PostgreSQL database service.
 - [Cloudinary](https://cloudinary.com/): is used to provide storage for the static files.
 - [Dia](http://dia-installer.de/): used to design models' class diagrams.
 - [Canva](https://www.canva.com/): used to design the logo and the colour scheme.